- Contractor Resources

-On the whole, contractors can earn more than their permanent counterparts, which is only fair considering the benefits that they have to give up.
-This step-by-step guide will tell you how to find and what to look for in a contract, as well as giving details on the various ways to operate – e.g. how to actually take home an income from your contract.
+Moving from permanent to contract often means a higher take-home pay, which is only fair considering the benefits contractors have to give up.
+Whatever your reasons for moving from permanent to self-employment, there are some key considerations to make before committing.
+This step-by-step guide will tell you how to find contract roles, what to look for in a contract, as well as giving details on the various ways to operate – i.e. how to actually take home an income from your contract.

-The good news is, despite the fact that the economy is still recovering, the demand for contractors, freelancers, interim managers and consultants doesn’t appear to have slowed.
-Corporates, and even government agencies, are turning to this highly-skilled and mobile work force to perform tasks and manage projects.
+The demand for contractors, freelancers, interim managers and consultants will always be high.
+Corporates and even government agencies are turning to this highly-skilled and mobile workforce to perform tasks and manage projects.
 Contractors and interim managers offer far more flexibility and are a lower long-term cost option, compared to taking on permanent members of staff.

 Finding a contract is really no different to changing jobs.
 You’ll need to make sure your CV is fully updated and then target recruitment agencies which specialise in your particular field.